Stochastic dynamic programming

-Originally introduced by Richard E. Bellman in (Bellman 1957), stochastic dynamic programming is a technique for modelling and solving problems of decision making under uncertainty.
+Originally introduced by Richard E. Bellman in (Bellman 1957), stochastic dynamic programming (SDP) is a technique for modelling and solving problems of decision making under uncertainty.
 Closely related to stochastic programming and dynamic programming, stochastic dynamic programming represents the problem under scrutiny in the form of a Bellman equation.
 The aim is to compute a policy prescribing how to act optimally in the face of uncertainty.

 A motivating example: Gambling game

 A gambler has $2, she is allowed to play a game of chance 4 times and her goal is to maximize her probability of ending up with a least $6.
-If the gambler bets $$b$ on a play of the game, then with probability 0.4 she wins the game, recoup the initial bet, and she increases her capital position by $$b$; with probability 0.6, she loses the bet amount $$b$; all plays are pairwise independent.
+If the gambler bets $$b$ on a play of the game, then with probability 0.4 she wins the game, recoups the initial bet, and she increases her capital position by $$b$; with probability 0.6, she loses the bet amount $$b$; all plays are pairwise independent.
 On any play of the game, the gambler may not bet more money than she has available at the beginning of that play.

 Stochastic dynamic programming can be employed to model this problem and determine a betting strategy that, for instance, maximizes the gambler's probability of attaining a wealth of at least $6 by the end of the betting horizon.

 Note that if there is no limit to the number of games that can be played, the problem becomes a variant of the well known St. Petersburg paradox.

 An optimal betting strategy that maximizes the gambler's probability of attaining a wealth of at least $6 by the end of the betting horizon; $b_t(\$x)$ represents the bet amount for game $t$ when the gambler has $$x$ at the beginning of that play.
 If the decision maker follows this policy, with probability 0.1984 she will attain a wealth of at least $6.